 3.4 We shall not pay refunds except to the account from which you made the original payment.
 You accept that to cover our costs we make all refunds net of any bank/credit card fees and a processing fee of £250.

 4. Cancellation before Expedition Departure, Expedition Suspension (Delay of Departure)

 If you cancel (before the expedition departure date)

-4.1 If you or any person that you are travelling with cancels your (or their) expedition for any reason before the expedition departure date (including as a result of your not possessing the necessary travel documents) you must notify us in writing as soon as possible.
-Once we receive your written notification your cancelling is effective, but not before then.
-To cover our costs incurred by your cancelling we limit our refunds for your cancelling as follows, subject to clause 4.2:
+4.1 If you or any other Traveller cancels your (or their) expedition for any reason before the expedition departure date (including as a result of your not possessing the necessary travel documents) you or they must notify us in writing as soon as possible.
+Once we receive your or their written notification your cancelling is effective, but not before then.
+To cover our costs incurred by your/their cancelling we limit our refunds for your/their cancelling as follows, subject to clause 4.2:

-a) Whenever you cancel we do not refund the initial 30% deposit.
+a) Whenever you/they cancel we do not refund the initial 30% deposit.

-b) However, if you cancel 3 months or more before expedition departure date, we shall refund
+b) However, if you/they cancel 3 months or more before expedition departure date, we shall refund

 any amount you have paid us over and above the initial 30% deposit (so, for example, if you

 have already paid 60% of the total at the cancellation date, we shall refund the difference

 (30%) between the amount you have paid and the initial 30% deposit).